Fatflower/CIL_LG_VLM/README.md

 You are also welcome to reference my other work:

-**Title**: Continual Learning of Image Classes With Language Guidance From a Vision-Language Model
+**Title**: Visual Class Incremental Learning with Textual Priors Guidance based on an Adapted Vision-Language Model

 **Citation**:
 ```bibtex